 What are “Educational Records”?

-Educational records are records that are maintained by the Institute as part of the educational process in any form (i.e. handwriting, print, tapes, film, microfilm, microfiche or electronic data storage).
+Educational records are records that are maintained by the college as part of the educational process in any form (i.e. handwriting, print, tapes, film, microfilm, microfiche or electronic data storage).
 Educational records do not include alumni records, records made by the campus police, or records made for employment, medical or counseling purposes.
 Private notes (kept in the sole possession of the maker, not made with a student or other person present, used only as a personal memory aid, and not accessible to anyone other than the creator of the record) held by school officials that are not accessible or released to other personnel, are also excluded.

 Who might have access to student information?